Larbi3/AD-Lab_PS/README.md

 # ActiveDirectoryLab

 In this lab, the primary goal is to establish an Active Directory environment within VMware, including the bulk creation of users.
-The following section provides a visual representation of the processes, accompanied by detailed step-by-step instructions outlining each stage of the setup.
+The following section provides a visual representation of the processes, accompanied by brief step-by-step instructions outlining each stage of the setup.

 ![image1](https://github.com/Larbi3/AD-Lab_PS/assets/133678071/7389b853-116d-468a-b582-d692f362a51c)